Infinite product formulae for generating functions for sequences of squares: Introduction

 Our paper is structured as follows.
 In the next section we collect the empirically found identities from \cite{MercAA}.
 (We have slightly altered the order in which they are presented in order to provide a more systematic listing.)
 They become theorems by the proofs in Sections~\ref{sec:mech} and~\ref{sec:Riemann}.
 Section~\ref{sec:Ids2} lists the additional identities that we found by our computer experiments subsequent to the publication of \cite{MercAA}.

 The first step in all our proofs is to apply Jacobi's triple product identity that converts the left-hand sides of our identities into a linear combination of products of theta functions.
 We recall Jacobi's identity in Section~\ref{sec:Jacobi}, where we also derive two (well-known) corollaries that we need in some of the proofs.

 There follows another section of preparatory character, namely Section~\ref{sec:mod}, in which facts from the theory of modular functions are collected that are relevant in our context.
 Based on them, we explain in Section~\ref{sec:auto} how to routinely verify identities between theta products.
 In the subsequent section, Section~\ref{sec:mech}, we apply this methodology to prove all the theorems from Sections~\ref{sec:Ids1} and~\ref{sec:Ids2} (with the exception of the theorems that are special cases of parametric families).
 We provide full details for Theorem~\ref{thm:840m+361}, while for all other theorems proofs are given in a stenographic fashion since the pattern is always the same.
-Section~\ref{sec:theta} is again preparatory.
-There, we recall the earlier mentioned Weierstra\ss' addition formula, and two of its corollaries that we shall use particularly frequently.
-Then, in Section~\ref{sec:Riemann}, we present our proofs of all theorems from Sections~\ref{sec:Ids1} and~\ref{sec:Ids2} (again with the exception of the theorems that are special cases of parametric families) by the use of the Weierstra{\ss} relation.
-Again, we give full details for the proof of Theorem~1, while for all other theorems proofs are presented only in an abridged fashion.
-The contents of Section~\ref{sec:Ids3} are two parametric families of formulae of the type as in \eqref{eq:Id6.1A}; one of them consists in Theorem~\ref{thm:24Pm+a^2} and Corollary~\ref{cor:24Pm+a^2} (although these contain different statements, their proofs are the same), and the other in Theorem~\ref{thm:3Pm+a^2} and Corollary~\ref{cor:3Pm+a^2} (again, these contain different statements, but their proofs are the same).
-Finally, in Theorem~\ref{thm:16m+a^2} we unify the statements of Theorems~\ref{thm:16m+1} and~\ref{thm:16m+9}, and we provide a uniform proof.
-We close the article by mentioning some consequences and open problems in Section~\ref{sec:open}.